Paper Marriage: Plot

-Set in the United States, a down-on-his-luck Chinese boxer named Bo Chin (Sammo Hung) accepts promise of payment to marry a Hong Kong woman named Jade Lee (Maggie Cheung) so she can get American citizenship.
+In the United States, a down-on-his-luck Chinese boxer named Bo Chin accepts promise of payment to marry a Hong Kong woman named Jade Lee so she can get American citizenship.
 They realize too late that they have been set up in a complicated plan to cheat them out of the woman's money.
-Their adventures begin when Bo is forced back into the ring and Jade tries her hand at mud wrestling.
+Their adventures begin when Bo is forced back into the boxing ring and Jade tries her hand at mud wrestling.